zelloptt/zello-channel-api/README.md

 ## Overview

 Zello is the most popular push-to-talk app in the world available for Android, iOS and Windows PC platforms.
-With this API can embed live voice push-to-talk feature into your own application taking advantage of our scalable and reliable platform.
+With this API you can embed live voice push-to-talk feature into your own application taking advantage of our scalable and reliable platform.

 To get started check out these resources: